 Pisa ranks at the top of the list in Florence, thanks to the famous leaning tower.
 However, there are many other hidden treasures in Pisa.
 Once you cross Piazza dei Miracoli, Piazza dei Cavalieri, Borgo Largo and Borgo Stretto, you will eventually reach the Lungarno.
 You will simply love exploring some lovely spots such as the beautiful “Chiesa Della Spina” church and the San Matteo Museum.

 The laid-back and cultured town of Lucca is a great place to escape the crowded cities and unwind for a few days.
-The sturdy defensive walls of the town give it a fierce military air and enclose Pisan Romanesque churches, graceful piazzas, and al fresco restaurants.
-A former Roman amphitheater, Piazza Anfiteatro is must see.
+The sturdy defensive walls of the town give it a fierce military air and enclose Pisan Romanesque churches, graceful piazzas, and alfresco restaurants.
+A former Roman amphitheater, Piazza Anfiteatro is must-see.
 The cute civic oval is lined with bars and shops.
 Duomo di San Martino and San Frediano are some of the town’s churches.
 Trekkers would love to go to the green Garfagnana Valley.

 Elba is best known as a place of exile for Napoleon.
 The town lies off Italy’s western coast, and most tourists include the town in their list so as to go and visit the summer and winter homes of Napoleon.
-It is also the third largest island of Italy that boasts of more than 150 beaches with sheltered coves and wide stretches of sand.
+It is also the third-largest island of Italy that boasts of more than 150 beaches with sheltered coves and wide stretches of sand.
 Procchio lures everyone because of its ultra-fine sand while Fetovia is famous for its dreamy blue waters.

 Monteriggioni is another Tuscan hill town that lies in the countryside of Siena.
-The town deserves attention as it is mentioned in the Dante Alighieri’s Divine Comedy.
+The town deserves attention as it is mentioned in Dante Alighieri’s Divine Comedy.
 The town is enclosed in well preserved ten-meter-high fortified walls with fourteen towers that are visible from far.
-It is a beloved spot for pilgrims from all over the world and celebrates medieval festival every year in the month of July.
+It is a beloved spot for pilgrims from all over the world and celebrates a medieval festival every year in the month of July.